NattiiZ/JavaScript/README.md

 # JavaScript
-Code of this folder created by Nattawut.s30011 for JavaScript Section-
+Code of this folder created by Nattawut.s30011 for JavaScript Section-3